 Island Tours – Many independent guides offer scenic tours that include photo stops, beaches, and hilltop viewpoints.
 These tours are popular, and moreover, they allow you to see much of the island without managing your own transport.

-Tortola offers plenty of land-based activities, and many are close enough to enjoy during a cruise stop.
+There are plenty of land-based activities nearby, and many are close enough to enjoy during a cruise stop.
 Because the island is compact, you can often visit more than one highlight in a single day.
 Moreover, the views from the hills and coastlines make every stop feel special.

 Explore Road Town